rkaysen63/UFOs/README.md

 * [Summary](https://github.com/rkaysen63/UFOs/blob/master/README.md#summary)

 ## Overview:
 This data visualization project is a webpage that will allow the user to search for UFO sightings using one or more filters.
 The filters include date of the sighting ("Date"), location of the sighting ("City", "State", and/or "Country") and the observed shape of the UFO ("Shape").
-The dataset, data.js, includes UFO sightings data that include datetime, city, state, country, shape, durationMinutes, and comments held in a JavaScript object.
-Users are encouraged to look through the data and come to their own conclusions about the existence of alien life.
+The UFO sightings data includes datetime, city, state, country, shape, durationMinutes, and comments that are held in a JavaScript object.
+Users are encouraged to look through and filter the data displayed on the webpage and come to their own conclusions about the existence of alien life.

 ## Resources: